 University is way more than just the degree – it’s about finding your community and making new memories!
 Being part of that community also means being open to others and the choices they’ll make.
-With classes starting, meeting people in large groups might still feel a bit strange.
+With classes starting back, it's okay to be feeling a bit strange about meeting in large groups, busy hallways or lecture theatres.

 We want to let you know that IT'S OK TO BE NERVOUS.

-The news is all doom and gloom, and some days it feels like everything is getting worse and worse, so it's completely understandable to feel apprehensive of big crowds, strangers, and travel.
-But keep in mind that we are working side-by-side with the University to make sure everything is ready for your arrival and that you feel confident taking those first steps onto campus.
+Even though its a new semester, we're not quite out of the woods yet: the news still seems all doom and gloom.
+Some days it feels like everything is getting worse and worse, so it's completely understandable to feel apprehensive of big crowds, strangers, and travel.
+But keep in mind that we are working side-by-side with the University to make sure everything is ready for your arrival and that you feel confident taking those first steps (back) onto campus.

-Our services and physical spaces are ready for you and the rest of this year's Freshers.
+Our services and physical spaces are ready for you and the rest of this year's new-starts.
 While we have to maintain physical distancing on-campus, we're going to be anything but socially distant!
-All our events have been planned to make sure you still feel part of the wider Heriot-Watt community, whether you decide to attend in-person or online.
+Were all hoping for a return to in-person events as vaccinations start to roll out to the student community but throughout, we'll continue to have our events be planned to make sure you still feel part of the wider Heriot-Watt community, whether you decide to attend in-person or online.

-Everyone working at the University, from the Student Union Full Time Officer team to your lecturers, cleaners, Safeguarding, ResLife and everyone in-between have worked hard to make sure you are safe.
-So, we hope you keep the same in mind and take steps to protect yourself and other staff and students around your campus too.
+Everyone working at the University, from the Student Union Full Time Officer team to your lecturers, cleaners, Safeguarding, ResLife, and everyone in-between has been working hard to make sure you are safe all last semester and this year is no different.
+We hope you continue to keep the same in mind: taking steps to protect yourself and other staff and students around your campus.
 Whether this is keeping to distancing guidelines, wearing face masks, or being responsible about enjoying yourself outside of lecture time.

 Putting your health first will always be important, so if you find yourself in a situation where others’ behaviour makes you uncomfortable, we want you to feel empowered to speak up.
 If you are meeting new people and you want to keep your mask on, keep it on!
 You don't need to justify that extra bit of handwashing or standing back.
 If it makes you feel more comfortable, then do it.